swdots/bitaxe-benchmark-webgui/README.md

 ## Overview

-This project is a web-based benchmarking harness for Bitaxe / NerdQaxe-class devices.
+Based on mrv777's Python-based benchmarking tool, this project is a web-based benchmarking harness for Bitaxe / NerdQaxe-class devices.
 It discovers your device when given an IP address, applies a (hopefully) safe but configurable tuning profile, then walks through voltage/frequency steps while collecting detailed telemetry and generating results you can compare, export, and re-run later.

 ---